 In August of 2018, Messenger College moved to the Pentecostal Church of God International Missions Center.
 This location at 2705 Brown Trail, Suite 401, Bedford, Texas, includes classrooms, library, and administrative offices.
 The student residence apartments are located in Euless, Texas.

 Messenger College is a private institution and legal entity operating under statutes of the State of Texas.

 Messenger College is the national collegiate institution of the Pentecostal Church of God in the United States for the education of its ministers, missionaries, teachers and other professionals to serve its constituency and others in the United States and abroad.
-The Pentecostal Church of God consists of over 1,000 churches in the United States.
-In addition, the denomination’s outreach to international nations include 3,365 churches and outstations, 107 schools and training centers, and numerous assistance programs providing food, clothing and related human care outreaches.
+The Pentecostal Church of God consists of over 875 churches and 35 districts in the United States.
+In addition, the denomination’s outreach to international nations include over 5,000 churches and outstations, 107 schools and training centers, and numerous assistance programs providing food, clothing and related human care outreaches.

 Mission and Values

 To educate and train leaders to effectively and efficiently change their world.

 The rationale for the mission statement of Messenger College originates out of four foundational needs Messenger College senses it must address.

 We must strive to compassionately understand the substructures and underpinnings of our contemporary society.

 We must make an authentic expression (communication) of the Gospel/Truth.
 Truth, genuinely stated and authentically expressed, will save the present generation, ensuring the future.